KlausJackson/Chat-Room/README.md

 ## Usage

+Non-programmers can read [this short tutorial on how to setup Python environment if you haven't](README.md#how-to-setup-python-environment-for-non-programmers), ask AI or file an issue to get better instruction on how to run this app. <br>

 There are 2 versions of the chat room: simple and advance.

 **The simple version:** has no authorities or commands at all.